 Writing a captivating about me page will not only build your brand likability but also turn your visitors into followers and customers.

-What is an “About Me” Page?
+What is an “About Me” Page in the First Place?

 An about me page is like an actual career portfolio but online.
-It’s a page on your site where you can showcase to your new readers:

 It gives your readers an insight into you (as an author) and your entire site as a whole.
 Usually, this is the page where your new visitors are mostly going to click in order to learn more about you.